cassioalmeron/CodeReviewAgent/Readme.md

 and checks, in code, whether some finding points at the right file and mentions an expected keyword.
 The result is a **detection rate** per case (e.g. `2/3`).
-It also persists to the store: each case's diff via `GetOrAdd` (reused across runs) and each run's `Analysis`, so the golden analyses are addressable by id afterwards.
+It also persists to the store: each case's diff via `GetOrAdd` (reused across runs) and each run's `Assessment`, so the golden assessments are addressable by id afterwards.

 ### LLM-as-judge — *are the comments good?* (inferential)